 Athletic gals you know what I’m talking about!
 Find a pair that fits over your muscular thighs and you’ll contend with a huge gap at the waistband.
 Go up a size and you get a baggy, ill-fitting look.
 I was a competitive gymnast growing up, then switched to cheerleading in college.
 My intense training left me with powerful legs that were great for my sport, but not so great in the denim department.
 Even Olympians, like Simone Biles, struggle with this!

 Thankfully, clothing brands are beginning to realize we don’t all come in the same shapes and sizes.
 Options for athletic frames are exploding right now!
-There are even some designed specifically for female athletes.
+There are even some designed by petites for petites, like Abercrombie’s Olivia Jean inspired by blogger and former University of Kentucky cheerleader Olivia Rink, and others designed specifically for female athletes.
 I’m not nearly as muscular as I once was (so jean shopping is getting easier), but I do have ample experience and insight into finding denim for petites with athletic frames.
 This post will walk you through my favorites, plus share a few figure-flattering tricks I picked up along the way.